thalalhassan/thalalhassan/README.md

 ### 👨‍💻 About Me

-🚀 Emerging Champion | Standout Performer | Proven Tech Lead
+🚀 Senior Software Engineer | NodeJs | Golang

-🌟 Full Stack Developer with **5+ years of experience** building scalable, reliable, and modern web solutions.
+🌟 Senior Software Engineer with **5+ years of experience** building scalable, reliable, and modern web solutions.
 ⚡ Passionate about architecting robust systems, learning emerging technologies, and mentoring others.
 🤝 Equally skilled in delivering solo projects and collaborating with cross-functional teams.